 - What is my risk of getting COVID-19?

 - Is it safe for breastfeeding women to get the vaccine?

 - What if I choose not to get the vaccine while I am pregnant?

 Women who are pregnant, or are planning on becoming pregnant, should talk with their health care provider about the vaccine’s benefits and risks.
 During this conversation, you can decide what is best for you and your baby based on your risk of getting COVID-19, your risk of getting severe disease if you become infected with COVID-19, and the benefits and risks of getting the vaccine.

-Pregnant and breastfeeding women were not included in the vaccine clinical trials; therefore, there are not enough data to know if the vaccine is safe in pregnant and breastfeeding women.
+Pregnant and breastfeeding women were not included in the vaccine clinical trials; therefore, the data on the safety of vaccines in pregnant and breastfeeding women are limited.
+A recently published review of the v-safe COVID-19 Vaccine Pregnancy Registry did not identify any signals for increased risk with the mRNA vaccines.
 Dartmouth-Hitchcock endorses access to COVID-19 vaccination for all pregnant women, especially high-risk pregnant health care workers.

 Dartmouth-Hitchcock recommends that pregnant and lactating women engage with their health care provider in shared decision-making regarding their being vaccinated.
 This discussion should include reviewing available data on vaccine safety, risks to pregnant women from COVID-19 infection, and a woman’s individual risk for infection and severe disease.
 A few people who received the vaccine in the clinical trials did get pregnant.
 There have been no reports of any problems with these pregnancies, and they are continuing to be monitored.